DylanCheetah/simple-todo/lessons/Lesson 08.md

         return view(request, *args, **kwargs)
 ```

-The `TodoListView` class has `LoginRequiredMinxin` as a base class to require users to be logged in to view the homepage.
-Inside the `TodoListView` class we need to set the `login_url` attribute to the path of our login page.
+The `TodoListsView` class has `LoginRequiredMinxin` as a base class to require users to be logged in to view the homepage.
+Inside the `TodoListsView` class we need to set the `login_url` attribute to the path of our login page.
 The `get` method calls `as_view` on our `TodoListListView` class to instanciate the view and then calls the view with the same parameters it received.
 The `post` method does the same with the `TodoListCreateView`.
 Now we need to map our todo list view to a URL.
 Create `simple_todo/todo_list/urls.py` with the following content:
 ```python
 from django.urls import path